 WHY IT MATTERS

-Because co-opting and corrupting feminism isn't cool.
+Because co-opting feminism isn't cool.

 The linking of the word "empowerment" to marketing messages that actually do the complete opposite is something we’re seeing more and more of.
-Could it be either a lack of creativity or worse, a cynical ploy to play to people’s insecurities to sell product?
+Could it be either a lack of creativity or worse, a cynical ploy to play to people’s insecurities and sell product?
 Either way, we see too many brands who claim to be "empowering” people only to push one-dimensional marketing campaigns and or imagery that does anything but.

 A gender-specific issue?